Ben-M/faraday_connection_pool/README.md

 # FaradayConnectionPool

 FaradayConnectionPool provides a persistent Net::HTTP Faraday adapter.
-Unlike Net::Persistent, connections are pooled across threads and fibres so that they can be reused more frequently.
+Unlike Net::HTTP::Persistent, which has a connection-per-thread, connections are pooled across all threads and you will always get the most recently used connection.
+This should mean that you are more likely to get an existing connection with a reduced chance of getting a connection reset
 ## Installation

 Add this line to your application's Gemfile: